 Maillot: But these are harsh times, are they not?
 People are poorer yet they’re working more than ever.
 Corruption at the highest level is being exposed constantly while violence is running the streets.
 Can you blame them for wanting a bit of supernatural hope?

 Maillot: I’m glad you brought that up, Nadia.
-We haven’t mentioned Contrast in depth, but I’m sure we’ve all seen the video of him giving Visionary a brutal, career-ending beating.
+We haven’t mentioned Contrast in depth, but I’m sure we’ve all seen the footage of him giving Visionary a brutal, career-ending beating.
 Charlie, you were there and even managed to take several incredible shots of the fight.
 I’ve heard you even climbed a small shop to take the magnificent photo that graced the cover of several papers nationwide.
-Can you quickly explain to everyone what the fight was like?
+Can you quickly explain to everyone what it was like?

-Nadia: Jesus, you make it sound like a love story.
+Nadia: Christ, you make it sound like a love story.

 Charlie: Excuse me?